AIM policies and procedures

 Below are links to our policies and procedures for end-point assessments that you may find useful when working with us.
 If you have any problems please contact us

-- Additional charges (PDF) ( being updated- please contact us)
+- Additional charges (PDF) ( currently being updated- please contact us)

 - Assessment Regulations (PDF)